Political Science at Cal State LA

 Why Cal State LA?

-There are several advantages to studying politics at CSULA:
+There are notable advantages to studying politics at Cal State Los Angeles:

-- A well-rounded faculty of both senior and junior scholars who effectively cover the major fields in the discipline of political science.
+- An experienced faculty of both senior and junior scholars who effectively cover the major fields in the discipline of political science.

 - A department and university culture that values effective and enthusiastic teaching.